pg-spot-ops/pg-spot-operator/docs/README_features.md

 * Fire-and-forget/self-terminating mode for the VM to expire itself automatically on expiration date
 * Optional on-the-VM detailed hardware monitoring support via node_exporter + Grafana
 * Supports Ansible Vault encrypted secrets in the manifests
+* Supports adding replicas to a previously built primary via the `--primary-instance-name` param.
+AZ placement is random by default, use `--zone` to set.

 ## Non-features